Fresh Pond Junction

-Fresh Pond Junction is a freight yard in the Ridgewood and Glendale neighborhoods of Queens, New York City.
-It is operated by the New York & Atlantic Railway, which serves Long Island, New York using tracks owned by the Long Island Rail Road (LIRR).
-The yard has been in operation since the early 20th century and is the primary rail freight yard on the island.
+Fresh Pond Junction is a freight yard in the Ridgewood and Glendale neighborhoods of Queens in New York City.
+It is operated by the New York & Atlantic Railway, which serves Long Island using tracks owned by the Long Island Rail Road (LIRR).
+The yard has operated since the early 20th century and is the primary rail freight yard on the island.

-Fresh Pond Junction connects to the mainland in two directions:
+Trains can travel from Fresh Pond Junction to the mainland in two directions: